homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "Mr. John Knowles," said the servant.
 "Is he to have the south room?"

 "John Knowles!" said the woman half under her breath.
-"I'm afraid there is some- But wait a minute till I run upstairs."
+"I'm afraid there is some—But wait a minute till I run upstairs."

 Upstairs she rapped briskly on Irene's door and went in.
 "Dearie," she said, "did you invite here a beautiful sheik named John Knowles?"